 To help get you started, there’s a lot of free guides and support out there.
-Personally, I like Inner Space as it has lots of free meditation courses you can have emailed to you as well as free sessions and workshops in London.
+Personally, I like Inner Space as it has free meditation courses you can have emailed to you as well as free sessions and workshops in London.
 Also, apps to try are:

 Expectful (made especially for mums and mums to be)

 Both brilliant for your mind, body and soul.
 Can help with your posture, core strength and breathing.
 Even with as little as 5 minutes a day of yoga poses and pilates movement, you can feel good.
 With a little one, you may find online classes that you can do at home to suit you are more convenient.
 Here are some great options: